 - 7. Recycling of building materials during demolition of existing structures. - 8.
 Using non-wood alternatives for exposed wood products such as Nichiha (simulated wood manufactures from fiber cement) on the wood siding and Resysta (simulated wood manufactures from rice husks) in the wood decks. - 9.
 Using local manufactures and recycled products where possible. - 10.
 Stormwater filtration and capture systems. - 11.
 Permeable roof pedestal paving surfaces to reduce stormwater runoff. - 12.
 Implementation of Green Roof and Green Planter Systems to reduce stormwater runoff and CO2 Emissions. - 13.
 Installation of a photovoltaic system, which meets or exceeds the Culver City requirements. - 14.
 Water saving fixtures in all locations including waterless urinals in public restrooms and water saving landscaping. - 15.
 Water meter installation for irrigation as well as monitoring for tenants, food service/restaurants, and other occupants that consume more than 1,000 gallons of water per day. - 16.
 Incorporation of low-water and drought tolerant plants in the landscape plan for the streetscape and green roof. - 17.
-Irrigation using captured stormwater. - 18.
+Irrigation using captured stormwater or alternative measures that achieve the same objective. - 18.
 Dual low emissivity glazing. - 19.
 High reflective roof material. - 20.
 High efficiency heating and air conditioning systems. - 21.
 Occupancy sensor lighting in all common areas. - 22.
 Reliance on fluorescent, LED or other type of high efficiency systems for all interior and exterior lighting.
 New lighting installed in parking structures and all common areas shall be motion sensor controlled: - 23.
 Natural ventilation. - 24.
 Operable solar shading screens built into façade system. - 25.
 On-Site recycling collection facilities.

-Carbon Emission Reduction
+Carbon Emission Reduction:

 - 26. Secure bicycle parking to accommodate a minimum of thirteen (13) bicycles, to meet the bicycle parking requirements for the Project (Office- six (6) long-term parking spaces; and, three (3) short-term parking positions; Retail/Restaurant two (2) long term parking spaces; and, two (2) short-term parking positions). - 27.
 Bicycle racks spread along the Delmas Terrace portion of the Site for public use. - 28.
-Other bicycle oriented facilities include safe lockable storage areas for office and retail use and End of Trip Facilities. - 29.
+A potential for bicycle End of Trip Facilities. - 29.
 Mixed office/retail use development adjacent to public transit. - 30.
-22 EV ready parking spaces (Conduits Only). - 31.
-2 EV parking stalls (Fully Operational)
+A potential for several EV ready and operational parking spaces.